nextstrain/ncov/narratives/ncov_sit-rep_2020-01-25.md

 As the more samples are sequenced, we expect the tree to show more structure, such that the star-like phylogeny topology is no longer a good assumption.
 At this point, phylodynamic estimates of the age of the epidemic will become feasible.

+There is a [confirmed case in Wuhan with onset date of Dec 1, 2019](https://twitter.com/trvrb/status/1220749265380593664), which would put an upper bound on the date of most recent common ancestor.
+And strongly suggests evolutionary rates of ~3.0 x 10^-4 are more plausible.

 ```